OpenWIS/openwis/openwis-database/README.md

 OpenWis Schema Install

 * **schema.ddl** is the script used to install the openwis schema
-* **purge.sql** is the script used to install the openwis baclkisting procedure and trigger
+* **purge.sql** is the script used to install the openwis blaclkist function and trigger

 ## PostGis Schema Install